Standing on the ledge, new day.

 - One human contact (optional, but recommended): a check-in with someone safe.

-If shutdown keeps returning, lasts weeks, or starts wrecking basic functioning, that’s not weakness—that’s a data point.
+If shutdown keeps returning, lasts weeks, or starts wrecking basic functioning, that is not weakness—it is a data point.
 It may be worth talking it through with a clinician or counselor as part of the rebuild map.

 Godspeed.